Hitman-45/CO/README.md

 #### CS22B016 Chatse Siddhant M
 ---

+Date:- 9-April-2024
+Members : Shankhesh
+Decisions : Now previous design is working properly so i'll just add replacement policy in it.
+(I entered LRU and MRU replacement policy).
+That's how i completed my project phase three.

+Date:- 8-April-2024
+Members : Shankhesh
+Decisions : Now as per previous design code is showing segmantation fault so i will redesign it.
+Now i decided to make cache class withourt replacement policy.
+I also made the function to calculate hit rate and number of misses.

+Date:- 5-April-2024
+Members : Shankhesh
+Decisions : I decided to make cache class design as sir taught in the lab.
+But i've to design it as according to my code.
+So i will make cache class as per my code.

+From Here onwards My partner (Siddhant) dropped project so I'll do it alone from here.

 Date:- 9-March-2024
 Members : Shankhesh and siddhant
 Decisions : We decided to make static prediction function for the branch instructions.
 After that we'll calculate prediction accuracy.